GT-NucleicAcids/pnab/README.md

 ```

 ## Compiling the Package in Linux
-If you prefer to compile the package, install miniconda/anaconda.
+If you prefer to compile the package, install miniconda or anaconda.
 Then,

 ```
 git clone https://github.com/alenaizan/pnab.git